CyberFlameGO/svnpython/Doc/library/logging.rst

    is used.

-   .. method:: format(record)
+.. method:: Formatter.format(record)

    The record's attribute dictionary is used as the operand to a string formatting operation.
 Returns the resulting string.
 Before formatting the dictionary, a couple of preparatory steps are carried out.
 The *message* attribute of the record is computed using *msg* % *args*.
 If the formatting string contains ``'(asctime)'``, :meth:`formatTime` is called to format the event time.
 If there is exception information, it is formatted using :meth:`formatException` and appended to the message.
-Note that the formatted exception information is cached in attribute *exc_text*.
-This is useful because the exception information can be pickled and sent across the wire, but you should be careful if you have more than one :class:`Formatter` subclass which customizes the formatting of exception information.
-In this case, you will have to clear the cached value after a formatter has done its formatting, so that the next formatter to handle the event doesn't use the cached value but recalculates it afresh.

-   .. method:: formatTime(record[, datefmt])
+.. method:: Formatter.formatTime(record[, datefmt])

    This method should be called from :meth:`format` by a formatter which wants to make use of a formatted time.
 This method can be overridden in formatters to provide for any specific requirement, but the basic behavior is as follows: if *datefmt* (a string) is specified, it is used with :func:`time.strftime` to format the creation time of the record.
 Otherwise, the ISO8601 format is used.
    The resulting string is returned.

-   .. method:: formatException(exc_info)
+.. method:: Formatter.formatException(exc_info)

    Formats the specified exception information (a standard exception tuple as returned by :func:`sys.exc_info`) as a string.
 This default implementation just uses :func:`traceback.print_exception`.
 The resulting string is returned.

-.. _filter:

 Filter Objects
 --------------

-Filters can be used by :class:`Handler`\ s and :class:`Logger`\ s for more sophisticated filtering than is provided by levels.
+:class:`Filter`\ s can be used by :class:`Handler`\ s and :class:`Logger`\ s for more sophisticated filtering than is provided by levels.
 The base filter class only allows events which are below a certain point in the logger hierarchy.
 For example, a filter initialized with "A.B" will allow events logged by loggers